wanjawischmeier/realtime-translation-frontend/README.md

 - [ ] Fix transcript scrolling behaviour
 - [x] Scroll login into view on mobile to work with digital keyboard
 - [x] Add track color strip in room list

+## For potential future updates
+- [ ] For room list etc: refresh on connection reestablished
+    - [ ] On connected callback in ServerHealthProvider